DataIntellectTech/Feedhandler/README.md

 ########################################
 ```
-In example as the message rate increases or the processing time of the payload of a callback increases the number of items the feed has sent but remain unprocessed by the client increases.
+In this example, as the message rate increases or the processing time of the payload of a callback increases, the number of items the feed has sent but which remain unprocessed by the client increases.
 Eventually, the exchange socket connection will fill up and in a real life scenario the feed conenction would be terminated.

 ## Design B - Dual Thread consumer